PSP-Archive/nulldce-psp/README.md

 # Compatibility

 nullDC-PSP is only compatible with 'slim' models (PSP-2000 and above).
 It will not boot on the original PSP-1000.

+See the [compatibility list](https://psp-archive.github.io/nulldce-psp/compatibility/index.html) or [add a new entry](https://github.com/PSP-Archive/nulldce-psp/issues) to the list.

 # Instructions